-That's right, Emma Stone's fringed Givenchy gown lends even further evidence to the theory that wearing gold to the awards ceremony equals Oscar gold.
+Stone's win for "La La Land" at the 2017 Academy Awards — and the fringed Givenchy gown she wore to the show — lent further evidence to the theory that wearing gold to the awards ceremony equals Oscar gold.

 Meryl Streep won her second Oscar in 1983 and wore a glamorous gold caftan for the event.
 The long-sleeved gown featured embroidery and sequins for added shine.